Context tree selection and linguistic rhythm retrieval from written texts: Description of the encoded samples

-In this section we present more details concerning the sample of encoded texts.
-The sample consists of 40 articles from the 1994 and 1995 editions of the Brazilian newspaper {\sl Folha de S\~ao Paulo} and 40 articles from the 1994 and 1995 editions of the Portuguese newspaper {\sl O P\'ublico}.

-The articles were randomly selected in the following way.
+The newspaper articles of the sample were selected in the following way.
 We first randomly selected 20 editions for each newspaper for each year.
-Inside each edition we discarded all the texts with less than 1000 words as well as some type of articles (interviews, synopsis, transcriptions of laws and collected works) which are unsuitable for our purposes.
+Inside each\vadjust{\goodbreak} edition we discarded all the texts with less than 1,000 words as well as some type of articles (interviews, synopsis, transcriptions of laws and collected works) which are unsuitable for our purposes.
 From the remaining articles we randomly selected one article for each previously selected edition.

 Before encoding each one of the selected texts, they were submitted to a linguistically oriented cleaning procedure.
 Hyphenated compound words were rewritten as two separate words, except when one of the components is unstressed.
 Suspension points, question marks and exclamation points were replaced by periods.
 Dates and special symbols like ``\%'' were spelled out as words.
 All parentheses were removed.